Regulations relating to resource management in the petroleum activities

 c) Drilling programme: description containing well/wellbore-specific information concerning planned drilling and well activity,

-d) Well: hole that is drilled to find or delineate a petroleum deposit and/or to produce petroleum or water for the purpose of injection, to inject gas, water or another medium, or to map or monitor well parameters.
-There are several categories of wells.
+d) Well: hole that is drilled to find or delineate a petroleum deposit and/or to produce petroleum or water, to inject gas, water or another medium, or to investigate reservoir conditions, monitor well parameters, investigate rock properties or conduct geotechnical investigations for placement of facilities.
 A well can consist of one or more wellbores and can have one or more termination points,

 e) Well activity: facilitation and implementation of operations in connection with completion, data acquisition, monitoring, control, overhauling, modification and plugback of existing wells,

-f) Wellbore: describes the well's location from one termination point to the wellhead ,
+f) Wellbore: the well's location from one termination point to the wellhead ,

 g) Well target: the geological unit(s) the well will be drilled into (geological well target) and the wellbore's termination point; includes geographical coordinates and depth in metres (drilling operational well target),

-h) Boat km: describes a seismic vessel's sailing distance
+h) Boat km: a seismic vessel's sailing distance,

-j) Field: a petroleum deposit, or several petroleum deposits together, that are covered by an approved Plan for Development and Operation (PDO) or has been granted an exemption from the PDO requirement,
+i) Field: a petroleum deposit, or several petroleum deposits collectively, that are covered by an approved Plan for Development and Operation (PDO) or has been granted an exemption from the PDO requirement,

-o) Completion activity: any installation of production flow lines, packers and other equipment, as well as perforation of, stimulation and cleanout in and killing of development wells.
-Shutdown of reservoir zones or previously perforated intervals, as well as additional perforations is also considered to be completion activity,
+n) Completion activity: any installation of production flow lines, packers and other equipment, as well as perforation of, stimulation and cleanout in and killing of development wells.
+Shutdown of reservoir zones or previously perforated intervals, as well as additional perforations are also considered to be completion activity,

-q) Exploration target: the geological unit(s) that the well will be drilled into to prove a possible petroleum deposit that is not included in the resource basis for a field,
+p) Exploration target: the geological unit(s) that the well will be drilled into to detect a possible petroleum deposit that is not included in an approved plan for development and operation (PDO) or a PDO exemption and thus is not included in the resource basis for a field,

-r) Observation well: development or test development well that is used to measure specific well parameters or reservoir properties,
+q) Observation well: development well or test development well that is used to measure specific well parameters or investigate reservoir properties,

-s) Production well: development well or test development well that is used for production of petroleum or of water for injection purposes,
+r) Production well: development well or test development well that is used for production of petroleum or water,

-u) Potential prospect: a potential petroleum trap where available data coverage and quality are not adequate in order to map or delineate the reservoir rock volume,
+t) Potential prospect: a potential petroleum trap where available data coverage and quality are insuffient to map or delineate the reservoir rock volume,

-w) Wildcat well: exploration well that is drilled in order to investigate (prove) the existence of petroleum in a potential deposit,
+u) Wildcat well: exploration well that is drilled in order to investigate the existence of petroleum in a potential deposit,

-x) Development well: joint designation for wells that are used to produce petroleum; production wells, injection wells and observation wells and possible combinations of these.
+v) Development well: joint designation for wells that are used to produce petroleum; production wells, injection wells and observation wells and possible combinations of these,

 Definitions in the Petroleum Act and the Petroleum Regulations apply to this Regulation insofar as they are suitable.